About these Terms

 - (b) pursue recovery of an undisputed debt; or

-Notices to WorkArc: hello@workarc.io Notices to the Client: as set out in the Agreement.
+Notices to the Client should be sent to the Client's nominated email or postal address as set out in the Agreement.

-17.7 Agreements may be executed in counterparts, each of which constitutes an original.
-A party may enter the Agreement by signing and emailing a counterpart copy to the other party.
+17.6 Counterparts and electronic signature.
+Agreements may be executed in any number of counterparts, each of which is an original and which together constitute one agreement.
 Execution by electronic signature in accordance with Part 4 of the Contract and Commercial Law Act 2017 is valid and binding.

-17.10 The Agreement is governed by, and must be interpreted in accordance with, the laws of New Zealand.
-Subject to clause 16, each party submits to the non-exclusive jurisdiction of the Courts of New Zealand.
+17.9 Governing law and jurisdiction.
+These Standard Terms and each Agreement are governed by and construed in accordance with the laws of New Zealand.
+Subject to clause 16, the parties submit to the exclusive jurisdiction of the courts of New Zealand.

 18. Changes to these Standard Terms